jasongrimes/jekyll-chapterbook/README.md

 But drafts _are_ listed in the book outline.
-This enables a workflow in which you start with an outline of your book, made with empty draft chapters having just a `title` and maybe an `abstract`, ordered and grouped into parts as needed (and often changed, at first).
+This enables a workflow in which you start with an outline of your book, made with empty draft chapters having just a `title` and maybe an `abstract`, ordered and grouped into parts as needed (and frequently reorganized).

 Then you can flesh out the chapters over time, and when ready,